<?xml version="1.0" encoding="utf-8" ?>

 <list-item>

-<p><bold>Adoption at scale is unproven.</bold> Cross-dataset
+<p><bold>Adoption at scale is unproven, and pooled modeling

-multi-source corpus has yet been assembled and modeled
+has yet been assembled and modeled end-to-end on the public

 </list-item>